lunamidori5/Midori-AI/content/howtos/easy-model-installer.md

 - We appreciate your continued support as we strive to provide the highest quality service.

 **Windows Users**
 - There seems to be a bug where the manager is adding ``140_1.dll`` to file request.
-We are working on a fix as this is only inpacting some users
+We are working on a fix.

 {{% /notice %}}